appwrite/appwrite/docs/tutorials/add-runtime.md

 COPY . /usr/local/src
 ```

 Next, you want to make sure you are adding execute permissions to any scripts you may run, the main ones are `build.sh` and `launch.sh`.
-You can run commands in Dockerfile's using the `RUN` prefix like so:
+You can run commands in Dockerfile using the `RUN` prefix like so:
 ```
 RUN chmod +x ./build.sh
 RUN chmod +x ./launch.sh